 When we are hunched over, shoulders slouched, eyes and chin down, looking like we are sad or depressed, we physically feel sadness and depression!
 The way we conduct ourselves and hold ourselves has a direct effect on our mood and our feelings.

-On the other hand, when we stand tall with our chest out, shoulders back, chin up, and put a smile on our face (kind of like Superman), we are sending positive signals to our brain and that cascade to the body.
+On the other hand, when we stand tall with our chest out, shoulders back, chin up, and put a smile on our face, we are sending positive signals to our brain and that cascade to the body.
 Our brain responds with positive hormones and neurotransmitters that make us feel good!
 We can promote feelings of confidence, happiness and excitement by simply improving our posture.

 Poor posture negatively affects biological functions within the body that can be harmful to health and well-being.
 It restricts blood circulation, increases muscle tension and pain, compromises breathing, and can promote more frequent headaches.